Interferon beta-1a User Reviews & Ratings

 - April 22, 2015

-Rebif (interferon beta-1a) for Multiple Sclerosis "I have been on Rebif 44mg for 3 years now ever since I was diagnosed.
-I do my The injections at bed time with a little bit of ibuprofen.
-I have no family history of MS in my family.
-When I was diagnosed I was in denial, disbelief and very angry.
+For Multiple Sclerosis "I have been on Rebif 44 mg for 3 years now ever since I was diagnosed.
+I do my injections at bedtime with a little bit of ibuprofen.
+I have no family history of MS. When I was diagnosed, I was in denial, disbelief, and very angry.
 Why me?!!
 I have so much left I want to do...
-The side effects I experienced are fever, chills, flu like, and next day dizziness were severe for the first year but no more attacks.
+The side effects I experienced are fever, chills, flu-like symptoms, and next-day dizziness, which were severe for the first year, but no more attacks.
 Now I experience general fatigue the day after the shot until about noon.
 I wake up feeling very hot sometimes.
-Good news is since being on rebif only one new lesion that was stopped with steroids.
-And come to terms with why me to what am I suppose to learn from this.
+The good news is since being on Rebif, only one new lesion has been stopped with steroids.
+And I have come to terms with the question of why me, to what am I supposed to learn from this.
 You can live with this and live well."

 Are you taking this medicine?